Breast Augmentation Sydney- Implants & Mammoplasty at Form & Face

 • Oval Base Anatomical profile inferior lower pole

-• Round Base Tear drop profile moderate lower pole
+• Round Base Teardrop profile moderate lower pole

 • Oval base Anatomical pole superior lower pole

-What to expect after breast augmentation mammoplasty surgery
+What to expect after breast augmentation mammoplasty surgery?

 Breast augmentation before and after 02, front view